negligible-mass/minifreak-converter/README.md

 your home `~/Library` — Finder hides both by default.
 Press <kbd>⇧⌘G</kbd> in Finder and paste a path to jump straight there.

-### Why a sub-folder, and not `Factory` itself

-Keeping your content in a folder of its own, rather than loose among `Factory`'s files, keeps it out of the factory list — so it won't be swept along in a sample sync to the hardware synth unless you deliberately put it there.
+### Plugin only, or on the synth too?

+Where you put the content decides whether it reaches the hardware:

+* **Inside `Factory`'s own sample folders** — included when MiniFreak V syncs to the synth, so it ends up on the instrument itself.
+* **In a folder of your own** (the `User` folder in these steps) — available in the plugin, but left out of the sync.

+Neither choice is permanent — see *Removing samples from the hardware* below.

 ## Installing the files